 Wall of Drapes

 Another window design idea is to create a wall of drapes which imparts the feeling of a window lurking behind a beautiful row of drapery.
 I really like this window treatment idea for windowless bedrooms.
 Hang a wall of drapes behind the headboard to create the illusion of space and light.
-Select a luxe fabric for a more formal style or a screen or large shade of woven woods evokes a more casual and rustic look.
+Select a luxe fabric for a more formal style.
+A large shade crafted from woven wood materials evokes a more casual and rustic look.
 If drapery seems like overkill, a shabby chic swag of fabric or a pair of distressed, vintage doors hung behind the headboard can accomplish a similar illusion.
 If you are lucky to snag a pair of vintage shutters, this refined look is a classy way to design a blank wall.

 Don’t let a scarcity of windows take the joy out of your home.
 Dip into my magic hat and conjure up new ways to open up dark spaces.
 Search for light when and where you can.
 Even though these days seem endless and monotonous, open up yourself to the possibility of a surprise appearance when we most need to welcome the ridiculous.
 The light fantastic is really never far away.